MarcHamamji/runner.nvim/README.md

   - #### `shell_handler(command, editable)`

     Runs a command in a shell by opening it in a new split window, with a terminal buffer.

+    The split window's position will be determined by the `position` value from the config.
+It will be overwritten when using the telescope mapping to open horizontally or vertically.

     | Argument name | Description | Type |
     |---------------- | --------------- | --------------- |
     | `command` | The shell command to run when the handler is called | `string` |